 Pulses and cereal crops are complementary in a cropping rotation.
 The ways in which a crop affects following crops include well-recognised processes related to disease, weeds, rhizosphere microorganisms, herbicide residues, and residual soil water and mineral nitrogen (N).
 They may also include two recently discovered processes.
-One is growth stimulation following hydrogen gas released into the soil by the
+One is growth stimulation following hydrogen gas released into the soil by the as southern rotation option legume-rhizobial symbiosis.
+The other is a drain on assimilates when its roots are strongly colonised by the hyphae of arbuscular mycorrhizal fungi (AMF) built up by a previous colonised host crop.
+(AMFs have also been known as vesicular arbuscular mycorrhizal or VAM.)

-Ground Cover: Faba bean potential as southern rotation option
+Ground Cover: Faba bean potential

-11 GRDC (2008) Grain Legume Handbook.
+GRDC (2008) Grain Legume Handbook.
 Update 7 February 2008.
 Grains Research & Development Corporation, https://grdc.com.au/uploads/documents/Index.pdf

-Pulses fix their own N_2 , leaving available N in the soil for the following cereal crop.
+Pulses fix their own $N_2$ , leaving available N in the soil for the following cereal crop.
 Pulses also play a vital role in controlling major cereal root diseases, particularly take-all.

 The combination of higher soil N and reduced root diseases is cumulative and can result in a dramatic increase in subsequent cereal yields.
 The amount of N fixed is determined by how well the pulse crop grows, reflecting the effectiveness of nodulation, seasonal conditions, crop management, and the level of nitrate in the soil at sowing.
-Soil nitrate suppresses nodulation and N_2 fixation; hence, high soil nitrate means low N_2 fixation.
+Soil nitrate suppresses nodulation and $N_2$ fixation; hence, high soil nitrate means low $N_2$ fixation.